 Internal Auditors are responsible for key functions within the accountancy field.
 They provide an independent and objective assessment of a company’s operations, specifically the effectiveness of its internal control structure.
+Within the audit field, professionals with the Certified Internal Auditor designation are among the most sought after and respected.

-Internal Auditors use a systematic, disciplined approach to evaluate and provide assurance services through the following approaches:
+But in general, Internal Auditors use a systematic, disciplined approach to evaluate and provide assurance services through the following approaches:

 - Analyses Operations